TEAMuP-dev/HARP/model_validation/README.md

 more — not just pyharp's `save_audio()` WAV default.
-Decoding to float also makes every audio rule bit-depth-independent, so a level threshold means the same thing whether the source is 16-bit, 24-bit, or float. `bit_depth` is the exception, by definition: it reads the file's PCM encoding and errors on any compressed formats, which have no fixed bit depth.
+Decoding to float also makes every audio rule bit-depth-independent, so a level threshold means the same thing whether the source is 16-bit, 24-bit, or float. `bit_depth` is the
+exception: it reads the file's PCM encoding and errors on compressed formats, which have no fixed bit depth.

+**On MIDI:** MIDI outputs are parsed with [mido](https://mido.readthedocs.io/) (a listed dependency). `min_duration` / `max_duration` are shared with audio and read the MIDI's own length in seconds; `min_notes` counts note-on events.

 #### `validators` — custom Python